 - (1) Directive 91/676/EEC lays down rules on the protection of waters against pollution caused by nitrates from agricultural sources. - Paragraph 2 of Annex III to Directive 91/676/EEC establishes that Member States intending to apply more livestock manure than 170 kg nitrogen per hectare (ha) are to fix amounts so as not to prejudice the achievement of the objectives specified in Article 1 of that Directive.
-If a Member State allows a different amount under point (b) of the second subparagraph, it shall inform the Commission, which shall examine the justification in accordance with the regulatory procedure referred to in Article 9(2). - (3) By Decision 2005/880/EC, the Commission granted a derogation requested by the Netherlands pursuant to Directive 91/676/EEC for the purpose of allowing the application of grazing livestock manure up to a limit of 250 kg nitrogen per hectare per year on farms with at least 70 % grassland. - (4) By Decision 2010/65/EU, the Commission, amending Decision 2005/880/EC, granted a derogation requested by the Netherlands pursuant to Directive 91/676/EEC for the purpose of allowing the application of grazing livestock manure up to a limit of 250 kg nitrogen per hectare per year on farms with at least 70 % grassland until 31 December 2013.
+If a Member State allows a different amount under point (b) of the second subparagraph, it shall inform the Commission, which shall examine the justification in accordance with the regulatory procedure referred to in Article 9(2). - (3) By Decision 2005/880/EC2, the Commission granted a derogation requested by the Netherlands pursuant to Directive 91/676/EEC for the purpose of allowing the application of grazing livestock manure up to a limit of 250 kg nitrogen per hectare per year on farms with at least 70 % grassland. - (4) By Decision 2010/65/EU3, the Commission, amending Decision 2005/880/EC, granted a derogation requested by the Netherlands pursuant to Directive 91/676/EEC for the purpose of allowing the application of grazing livestock manure up to a limit

-&lt;sup>1 OJ L 375, 31.12.1991, p.
+1 OJ L 375, 31.12.1991, p.
 1.

-&lt;sup>2 Commission Decision 2005/880/ECof 8 December 2005 granting a derogation requested by the Netherlands pursuant to Council Directive 91/676/EEC concerning the protection of waters against pollution caused by nitrates from agricultural sources (, OJ L 324, 10.12.2005, p.
+Commission Decision 2005/880/ECof 8 December 2005 granting a derogation requested by the Netherlands pursuant to Council Directive 91/676/EEC concerning the protection of waters against pollution caused by nitrates from agricultural sources (, OJ L 324, 10.12.2005, p.
 89).